ubettercallsaul/ubettercallsaul.github.io/_posts/2023-04-09-Logistic_Regression/2023-04-09-Logistic Regression.md

 Please let me know how to display Math expression in Github pages using Jekyll.

 Logistic regression is one of the most popular classification methods.
 Its name contains 'regression', but it is popular as a classification method.
 Why?
-Let's visit the foundations of logistic regression with a simple example.</br>
+Let's visit the foundations of logistic regression with a simple example.

 A logistic regression is used to to estimate the probability of an event.
 Suppose you have a dataset of independent variables and corresponding event occurance.
-For example, a dataset about the hours of studying as the independent variable and pass/fail for exam as the outcome event.</br>
+For example, a dataset about the hours of studying as the independent variable and pass/fail for exam as the outcome event.

 | **Hours** |  0.5 | 0.75 |   1  | 1.25 |  1.5 | 1.75 | 1.75 |   2  | 2.25 |  2.5 | 2.75 |   3  | 3.25 |  3.5 |   4  | 4.25 |  4.5 | 4.75 |   5  |  5.5 |
 |:---------:|:----:|:----:|:----:|:----:|:----:|:----:|:----:|:----:|:----:|:----:|:----:|:----:|:----:|:----:|:----:|:----:|:----:|:----:|:----:|:----:|